yuanqing/charming/README.md

 - `element` is a DOM element
 - `options` is an optional configuration object

-Use `tagName` to change the tag name of the wrapper element:
+Use `options.tagName` to change the tag name of the wrapper element:

 ```js
 charming(element, {